1974–75 Dumbarton F.C. season: February

-Following a postponement of the league match against Celtic on 2 February, the league match against Patrick Thistle was played a week later at Boghead.
-The game was won by the Jags with a single goal but referee Bobby Davidson made two controversial decisions which were to sink Dumbarton’s hopes.
+Following a postponement of the league match against Celtic on 2 February, the league match against Partick Thistle was played a week later at Boghead.
+The game was won by the Jags with a single goal but referee Bobby Davidson made two controversial decisions which were to sink Dumbarton's hopes.
 First he waved away claims for a penalty when Bourke was felled in the area and then he denied a Willie Wallace goal by giving a free kick to the opposition.

 The postponed Celtic match was played on 11 February.
 Two goals up at half time had Celtic in the driving seat.
 However Bourke and then Tom McAdam had the Sons level midway through the second half.
 Despite Celtic trying to get back into the game Dumbarton held on comfortably for a point.

 The following Saturday Dumbarton were at Douglas Park to play Hamilton in the fourth round of the Scottish Cup.
-A goal just before half time from Tom McAdam was sufficient to see the Sons through to the quarter finals.
+A goal just before half time from Tom McAdam was sufficient to see the Sons through to the quarter-finals.

 On 19 February Arbroath were the opposition in the return league fixture at Boghead.
-The visitors were, like Dumbarton, struggling in the league but they managed to take a 1-0 lead before half time.
-However in the second half Colin McAdam showed his team mates the way to goal by scoring a hat trick.
-Willie Wallace and Graham added to the tally for a 5-1 win.
+The visitors were, like Dumbarton, struggling in the league but they managed to take a 1–0 lead before half time.
+However, in the second half Colin McAdam showed his teammates the way to goal by scoring a hat trick.
+Willie Wallace and Graham added to the tally for a 5–1 win.

 Dumbarton kept up the revival three days later as they travelled to Pittodrie to play Aberdeen.
 A goal down early on in the game, they fought back with a goal from Bourke to draw the game.

 Then on 26 February a further point was taken from the away league fixture against Kilmarnock at Rugby Park.
 The home side took an early lead but Colin McAdam put the Sons on level terms with 15 minutes to go.
-Dumbarton had several chances to snatch both points but in the end had to make to with a 1-1 draw.
+Dumbarton had several chances to snatch both points but in the end had to make to with a 1–1 draw.

 So five points from four games kept Dumbarton in the race for that Top Ten spot, though at this stage they held 16th place in the league with 18 points from 25 games.
 Rangers were now four points clear of Celtic at the top.